ome/omero-guide-ilastik/docs/ilastik_fiji.rst

 #.
 Add new lines if some segmentation still does not look right.

 #.
-Click on the "Prediction Export" harmonica tab.
-In this tab, we will prepare the parameters of the exported images only, and will do the exporting itself later using the "Batch processing" harmonica.
+Click on the ``Prediction Export`` harmonica tab.
+In this tab, we will prepare the parameters of the exported images only, and will do the exporting itself later using the ``Batch processing`` harmonica.

 #.
-In the "Prediction Export" harmonica, select the features to be exported in the "Source" dropdown menu in the left-hand pane.
-Export sequentially "Probabilities" and "Simple Segmentation" for all three images you opened from OMERO via Fiji, using the "Batch processing" harmonica tab, see below.
+In the ``Prediction Export`` harmonica, select the features to be exported in the ``Source`` dropdown menu in the left-hand pane.
+Export sequentially ``Probabilities`` and ``Simple Segmentation`` for all three images you opened from OMERO via Fiji, using the ``Batch processing`` harmonica tab, see below.

 #.
-First, start with selecting "imple Segmentation" In the "Choose Export Image Settings", select the "Convert to data Type" parameter to be "floating 32 bit" \ |image6a|\ .
-The files will be exported into the folder where the original images were, unless you choose otherwise.By default, the export format is HDF5 (file extension .h5).
+First, start with selecting ``simple Segmentation`` in the ``Choose Export Image Settings``, select the ``Convert to data Type`` parameter to be ``floating 32 bit`` \ |image6a|\ .
+The files will be exported into the folder where the original images were, unless you choose otherwise.By default, the export format is HDF5 (file extension ``.h5``).

 #.
-Now, select in the left-hand pane the harmonica "Batch processing".
-In the centre top row of the view, click on "Select Raw Data Files...".
+Now, select in the left-hand pane the harmonica ``Batch processing``.
+In the centre top row of the view, click on ``Select Raw Data Files...``.
 Select all the three raw ``.h5`` files on your local machine, including the one you have just trained your pixel classification on.
-(You exported the files from OMERO via Fiji locally, using the script JM has written, see above).
-Click onto the "Process all data files" button in the left-hand pane.

 #.
-This will create three ``.h5`` files in the folder you have chosen in the "Choose Export Image Settings" window (by default, these files will be placed in the folder where your raw data exports from OMERO are), the files will be named "...Simple Segmentation.h5".
+Click onto the ``Process all data files`` button in the left-hand pane.

 #.
+This will create three ``.h5`` files in the folder you have chosen in the ``Choose Export Image Settings`` window (by default, these files will be placed in the folder where your raw data exports from OMERO are), the files will be named ``...Simple Segmentation.h5``.

-Return to "Prediction Export" harmonica, select the "Probabilities" parameter in the "Source" dropdown.
-Go to the “Batch processing" harmonica and click onto the “Process all data files” button in the left-hand pane.
-This will create another three .h5 files in the local folder, named "...Probabilities.h5".
+#.
+Return to ``Prediction Export`` harmonica, select the ``Probabilities`` parameter in the ``Source`` dropdown.
+Go to the ``Batch processing`` harmonica and click onto the ``Process all data files`` button in the left-hand pane.
+This will create another three ``.h5`` files in the local folder, named ``...Probabilities.h5``.

 Manual creation of ROIs in Fiji based on segmentations from ilastik and saving the ROIs to OMERO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Go to Fiji, ``Plugins > Ilastik > Import...``

 #.
 Browse to one of the "..._Simple Segmentation.h5" files which was created in ilastik in previous step and set the “Axis Order” to tzyxc (this might be the default for you).
-Do not check the checkbox "Apply LUT".
-Click OK.
+Do not check the checkbox ``Apply LUT``.
+Click ``OK``.

 #.
 The 3D image will open in Fiji.
 Select ``Image > Adjust > Brightness and Contrast``.
 Adjust the ``max`` slider to the left, until you see the image grow grey (it is probably black just after opening).

     .. image:: images/ilastik9.png

 #.
-Note: Because in ilastik, the "Simple Segmentation" images have the values of 2 where there is an object and 1 for Background, we need to invert the image for Object Analysis in Fiji.
-The object analysis (done by the "Analyze particles" plugin) is done in order to create ROIs which can be saved to OMERO.
+Note: Because in ilastik, the ``Simple Segmentatio` images have the values of 2 where there is an object and 1 for Background, we need to invert the image for Object Analysis in Fiji.
+The object analysis (done by the ``Analyze particles`` plugin) is done in order to create ROIs which can be saved to OMERO.

 #.
 Select ``Image > 8 bit``.
 This will convert the values in the image into either 0 (cells) or 255 (background).